Community gardens offer residents without personal garden space a place to grow their own fruits and vegetables.

 Benefits of community gardens

-- Affordable access to healthy produce
+- Affordable access to healthy vegetables, herbs and fruit

 - Greater sense of community and neighborhood pride

 - Safe, beneficial place for youth to interact with older adults

 - Greater social interaction and learning opportunities, promoting healthier individuals, families and communities

 - Getting people of all ages active, which improves overall physical health